NOTICE

 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date printed on the packaging after EXP.
+Do not use this medicine after the expiry date which is stated on the packaging after EXP.
 The expiry date refers to the last day of that month.

 Do not use this medicine if you notice any visible signs of deterioration.